johnpaparrizos/TSClusteringEval/README.md

-# TSClustering: A Comprehensive Library with Classic, Machine Learning, and Deep Learning Methods
+# Time-Series Clustering: A Comprehensive Study of Data Mining, Machine Learning, and Deep Learning Methods

 Clustering is one of the most popular time-series tasks because it enables unsupervised data exploration and often serves as a subroutine or preprocessing step for other tasks.
 Despite being the subject of active research for decades across disciplines, only limited efforts focused on